-You can find the ticker for the company by searching for it on google finance.
-If it is not there it will not show up on your google spreadsheets.
+You can find the ticker for the company by searching for it on google finance (for example novo nordisk stock).
+If it is not there, it will not show up on your google spreadsheets.
 The ticker you need to use you can find below the name of the company:

 Perhaps you are selecting the wrong stock!
-There are many exchanges and big companies are often found on more than one.
-If you are looking for the Danish company Genmab, you will not find it by typing "=GOOGLEFINANCE("GEN")".
-This will give you a rate of 2,07 but Genmab's rate is 1030! (as of now).
-This is due to the imprecision of typing "GEN".
-It should have been CPH:GEN. Which lets Google finance know that I wish to look for the ticker on the Copenhagen Nasdaq Exchange.
-Typing just "GEN" gives me Genmab on the New york stock exchange (NSE:GEN).
-Which gives me Genesis Healthcare Inc - a totally different company.
+There are many stock exchanges and big companies are often found on more than one.
+If you are looking for the Danish company Simcorp, you will not find it by typing "=GOOGLEFINANCE("SIM")".
+This will give you a price of 9,37 but Simcorp's price is 811,5! (as of now).
+This is due to the imprecision of typing "SIM", instead of "CPH:SIM".
+Which lets Google finance know that you wish to look for the ticker on the Copenhagen Stock Exchange.
+Typing just "SIM" gives you "Grupo Simec SAB de CV" on the New York stock exchange (NYSE:SIM), which is a totally different company.

-If you wish to see a list of all of the command you can use with GoogleFinance you can find the list here.
-Another way is to hover over the "googlefinance" command in your google spreadsheet and directly access it like below:
+If you wish to see a list of all of the commands you can use with GoogleFinance you can find the list here.
+Another way is to hover over the "googlefinance" command in your Google spreadsheet and directly access it like below:

 Finding the historic price of a stock

 You can use the following function to get a price on a specific date like the 1st of January 2020:

 This will give you the price 1.898,01.
 The use of index in the above is because the above function returns a table.
 You can see this if you provide it with two dates as it will return you all the prices in the range:

 That is it!